The importance of texture and materials

 A rustic retreat

-When we think rustic we envision a warm, welcoming and cosy environment with an emphasis on natural and organic materials.
+When we think rustic, we envision a warm, welcoming and cosy environment with an emphasis on natural and organic materials.
 Emphasise the quality of natural elements within your home by adding heavy and light absorbent textures to capture a rustic feel.
-Deep pile, woollen rugs provide a welcoming and soft feel to a room, and go perfectly with hardwood floors.
+Deep pile, woollen rugs provide a welcoming and soft feel to a room and go perfectly with hardwood floors.

-Go for Glamour
+Go for glamour

 When we visualize a modern room, we think of glossy textures and surfaces that communicate a sleek and simple appearance.
 Reflective textures optimise the amount of light within a room and create a space with a clean and airy design.

 The Louis Poulsen Mini Panthella Table Lamp crafted with an opal acrylic finish, provides an ideal way of injecting a glossy, sleek texture into your space.
-It is great example of the sleek, shiny finish we associate with contemporary design.
+It is a great example of the sleek, shiny finish we associate with contemporary design.

 Copper, definitely the metallic of the moment, can be used to create this effect across a range of items.
-Here at Nest, we’ve picked out our favourite copper pieces from the likes of Tom Dixon , and Lightyears.
+Here at Nest, we’ve picked out our favourite copper pieces from the likes of Tom Dixon, and Lightyears.

-An Introduction to Materials
+An introduction to material

 Leather is not only extremely hard-wearing but also easy to maintain.
 Any spillages can easily be wiped off with a damp cloth.
-Also a very long lasting material, leather only gets better with age, softening over time.
+Also a very long-lasting material, leather only gets better with age, softening over time.
 Leather is a material best suited for upholstering armchairs and sofas.
 Avoid placing leather in direct sunlight as it may fade and discolour.

 Most commonly used within rugs, Jute is a natural fibre derived from dried plant fibres.
 It is a low maintenance material that only requires regular vacuuming to maintain it but masks dirt discretely due to its natural colouring.
 Avoid using jute within a humid or damp environment because it is extremely absorbent and will become mildewed and mouldy.
-Also avoid placing it in direct sunlight as it can fade over time.
+Also, avoid placing it in direct sunlight as it can fade over time.

 Due to the resilience of the natural fibre, wool is an extremely durable material.
 It is both strong and resilient and, if used within a carpet or rug, will easily stand up to heavy traffic use.
 As an opaque fibre that neither refracts or reflects light, it is ideal for hiding dirt compared to other fibres.
 However, due to its high absorbency, it is a must that you avoid spillages as it will become easily stained.

-Linen is by far one of the most long lasting materials due to its high strength and durability.
+Linen is by far one of the most long-lasting materials due to its high strength and durability.
 It is ideally used for cushions, curtains and bed linen.
 Avoid folding linen when storing it as it will wrinkle and crease easily.
 Always hang it up instead!